 $ pip install --upgrade pyflakes

-While pyflakes doesn’t do any stylistic checks, there is another tool that combines pyflakes with style checks against PEP8: Flake8.
-Flake8, aside from combining pyflakes and pep8, also adds per-project configuration ability.
+Although pyflakes do not do any stylistic checks, there is another tool that combines pyflakes with PEP8 style checks: flake8. flake8, in addition to combining pyflakes and pep8, also adds configuration options for each project.

 Mypy is a static type checker for Python.